FranzSkuffka/notes/lectures/neuralmethods/relation_background.md

  - is Table 2 labelled incorrectly?
 - what is zero-shot learning - unseen classed used in the testing set

+TODO
+- take a look at AdaGrad, Freebase Relations
+- learning graph represantation
+- matrix decomposition works through minimizing a loss
+  - how can the algorithm be improved with FOLF
+  - what is the loss optimization in this point
+  -
+Questions towards Frank
+- is this actually matrix factorization

+- are there any negative facts?
+- hwo are the universal rules created
 ## The relation between matrix factorization and logic
 matrix factorization requires facts those facts are generated / completed from existing knowledge using first-order logic